-Reference Site Plan in Section 1 for phasing boundaries.
+Reference Appendix A (Master Site Plan) for phasing boundaries.
 Phase 1 will include complete improvements to Flagstaff Avenue, the Lowe's building including the garden center, parking field and improvements to the north, east and south sides.
 Phase 1 will also include the shops and pads along Demaree Street and Flagstaff Avenue, the parking field in front of the grocery store, the pedestrian paths, trellis work and landscaping throughout.
 Phase 2 will include the grocery store (building 2) and concrete masonry wall between the office uses.
 Phase 3 will include office buildings 1 and 2 and the parking field in between the two.
 Phase 4 will include the multifamily portion of the Plan Area.
-Due to market conditions, phasing after Phase I may not occur in this order.